manav1408/msds-comms-for-analytics/README.md

   - Missing out on potential good customers

 - Foreign Key
-  - Potential data integrity problems: The obvious problem with the lack of foreign keys is that a database can't enforce referential integrity and if it                                          wasn't taken care of properly at the higher level then this might lead to inconsistent data
+  - Potential data integrity problems
   - Difficulty with querying and reporting from the database for people who don't have knowledge of the database
   - Full Table Reload: Some databases, like data warehouses, staging, or interfacing databases, often require reloading data from external sources.
 This                          causes the data to be inconsistent at the time of reloading.
-That could be bypassed by disabling keys for the time of the reload.
-However, this introduces additional logic and complexity and another point of failure.

 # Can and Do Relational Databases exist without keys - Real World Scenarios